Whistler's Mother (Arrested Development): Plot

 Lindsay joins a group of protesters at a military base, all of whom are herded into a large cage.
-Meanwhile, Maeby and George Michael mention the lemon grove purchase to George Sr., and Michael blames the lemon grove purchase on George Sr. to the Bluth Company board, but a potential whistleblower board member points out that George Sr. cannot legally conduct business from jail.
-George Sr. then calls to discuss the deal with Michael, and Lindsay and the protesters gets the attention of some local residents, who hose them down and play loud disco music.
-All the protesters except Lindsay run off, so she defiantly shouts "no hair for oil" and does a triumphant pole dance.
-Michael visits his mother to discuss the bad investment, and Lucille comforts him, saying she will "take care of it."
+Meanwhile, Maeby and George Michael mention the lemon grove purchase to George Sr. Michael blames the lemon grove purchase on George Sr. to the Bluth Company board, but a potential whistleblower board member points out that George Sr. cannot legally conduct business from jail.
+George Sr. calls to discuss the deal with Michael.
+Lindsay and the protesters gets the attention of some local residents, who hose them down and play loud disco music.
+All the protesters except Lindsay run off, so she defiantly shouts "no hair for oil" and does a pole dance.
+Lindsay tells Tobias she wants to be a cage dancer.
+Michael visits his mother to discuss the bad investment.
+Lucille comforts him, saying she will "take care of it."
 She visits Oscar at his trailer in the lemon grove and makes him buy the land back, which he does because he loves her.
 She uses the money to buy the whistleblower board member off the board and puts herself in his place, solving the Bluth Company's problems but creating a problem for Michael.

-On the next Arrested Development...

-Michael finds having Lucille on the Bluth Company board difficult, Lindsay tells Tobias she wants to be a cage dancer, and Oscar serenades Lucille.

 Production

+The song "All You Need Is Smiles" is a parody of the Beatles (pictured) song "All You Need is Love".

 "Whistler's Mother" was directed by Paul Feig, and written by co-executive producer John Levenstein and consulting producer Jim Vallely.
 It was Feig's first directing credit, Levenstein's fifth writing credit and Vallely's fourth writing credit.
 It was the nineteenth episode of the season to be filmed after the pilot, and the seventh of Fox's second episode order for the season.